 What compliance standards do MCP gateways support for BigQuery access?

 Enterprise gateways provide audit trails that support SOC 2 evidence collection, internal security reviews, and broader privacy and governance programs.
-MintMCP maintains SOC 2 Type II attestation with complete audit logs capturing user identity, timestamp, and data accessed for every interaction.
+MintMCP is SOC 2 Type II audited, compliant with HIPAA standards, penetration tested, and maintains complete audit logs capturing user identity, timestamp, and data accessed for every interaction.
+Customers handling protected health information can request HIPAA documentation and BAAs.
 Organizations in regulated industries should verify specific compliance capabilities with their chosen vendor before deployment.

 How do MCP gateways prevent expensive BigQuery bills from AI queries?